DMDcoin/dmdv4-testnet/README.md

 # downloads binaries and mark them executable.
 ```

-Now you need to build openethereum.
+Now you need to build diamond-node.
 This involves 2 steps:
 preparing your machine to be able to build.
 and building.